DavidCEllis/ducktools-classbuilder/README.md

 ## Usage: building a class decorator ##

-The core idea is that there are 3 parts to the generation process:

-1. Gather the fields from the decorated class.
-2. Gather inherited fields from any parent classes in the standard method resolution order.
-3. Assign the method builders to the class.
+In order to create a class decorator using `ducktools.classbuilder` there are a few things you need to prepare.

+1. A field gathering function to analyse the class and collect valid `Field`s.
+   * An example `slot_gatherer` is included.
+2. Code generators that can make use of the gathered `Field`s to create magic method source code.
+   * Example `init_maker`, `repr_maker` and `eq_maker` generators are included.
+3. A function that calls the `builder` function to apply both of these steps.

-Gathering is handled by a `gatherer` function which should take the original class as an argument and return a dictionary of `{key: Field(...)}` pairs.
+A field gathering function needs to take the original class as an argument and return a dictionary of `{key: Field(...)}` pairs.

-Inheritance is handled by the `builder` function itself.
+> [!NOTE]
+> The `builder` will handle inheritance so do not collect fields from parent classes.

-The method generators take the class as the only argument again and return a tuple of method source code, and globals to be provided to `exec(code, globs)` in order to generate the actual method.
+The code generators take the class as the only argument and return a tuple of method source code and globals to be provided to `exec(code, globs)` in order to generate the actual method.

-`ducktools.classbuilder` provides a `slot_gatherer` as an example of the first and `init_maker`, `repr_maker` and `eq_maker` as examples of the second.

 The provided `slot_gatherer` looks for `__slots__` being assigned a `SlotFields` class[^1] where keyword arguments define the names and values for the fields.

-The method generators need to be converted to descriptors before being assigned to the class attributes.
-This is done using the provided `MethodMaker` descriptor class. ex: `init_desc = MethodMaker("__init__", init_maker)`
+Code generator functions need to be converted to descriptors before being used.
+This is done using the provided `MethodMaker` descriptor class.
+ex: `init_desc = MethodMaker("__init__", init_maker)`

-These can then be used to make a basic class boilerplate generator by providing them to the `builder` function.
+These parts can then be used to make a basic class boilerplate generator by providing them to the `builder` function.

 ```python
 from ducktools.classbuilder import (